for-giobbe/BASE/tutorial_2.md

-## retrive omega values of specific branches in ubiquitous genes clusters
+# retrive omega values of specific branches in ubiquitous genes clusters

+---

 In this tutorial we will compare through a Likelihood Ratio Test (LRT from now on) a model with a single omega values across all the branch of our phylogeny versus a model in which all the branches have different omegas, for each OG; subsequently we will extract omega (along with dN dS and substitution rate) for specific branches.
 This analysis will focus only on OGs of ubiquitus genes, in which a single copy gene is present for each species.
 After moving to the [example folder](https://github.com/for-giobbe/BASE/tree/master/example) we can quickly revise what's needed to start our analysis:

 * a species tree - in the newick format - which present all the species considered;
 no branchlengths are needed as they will be optimized for each gene through our analysis.

 * two codeml ```.ctl``` files, which describe the model we want to use / compare in our analysis.
-As stated before, in this analysis we will compare a (model)[] where there is one omega shared by all branches and (codeml model 1) and a (model)[] where each branch has it's own omega (codeml model 1);
+As stated before, in this analysis we will compare a [model](https://github.com/for-giobbe/BASE/blob/master/example/m0.ctl) where there is one omega shared by all branches and (codeml model 1) and a (model)[https://github.com/for-giobbe/BASE/blob/master/example/m1.ctl] where each branch has it's own omega (codeml model 1);
 every parameter of the ```.ctl``` files can still be modified

 * a folder of aligned OGs.
 These alignment shouldn't have any STOP codon, yet BASE will check for them, discard and report the OGs wehre they are found.
+Cosider that alignment quality will substantially impact the quality of downstraeam analysis.

 ---

-To start the first step use the line:
+To start the first step just use the line:
 ```BASE.1.9.sh --analyze -i complete_OGs/ -o complete_OGs_analyze -t sp.tre -ma m0.ctl -mb m1.ctl -c 4```

 Among the many information which are printed to the standard output, the last line should be: